hbruckman/ComputerScienceLessons/README.md

     - Logical or Boolean (!, ||, &&)
     - Ternary (? :)
   - Expressions I
-    - Declarations and Initializations
+    - Declarations and Initializations (Naming Conventions)
     - Operator Precedence and Parenthesis
-    - Truncation, Promotion, Casting
+    - Implicit and Explicit Convertion (Truncation, Promotion, Casting, Parsing)
     - Overflow, Division By Zero
     - String and Character Utilities
       - Concatenation and Formatting